United States -- History -- Civil War, 1861-1865 -- Prisoners and prisons.

 Gustavus A. Peltzer Letter

 The letter is written by Gustavus A. Peltzer, dated July 2, 1863, and is addressed to his friend Ellis.
 The letter, written in response to previous correspondence from Ellis, details the events that led to his imprisonment in Knoxville, Tennessee.
-The collection also contains the original envelope used for this correspondance.
+The collection also contains the original envelope used for this correspondence.

 James R. Delaunay Prisoner of War Autograph Booklet